tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 ### Sending Announcement

-As defined in {{RFC9593}}, responder include SUPPORTED_AUTH_METHODS in IKE_SA_INIT response (and potentially also in IKE_INTERMEDIATE response), while initiator include the notification in IKE_AUTH request.
+As defined in {{RFC9593}}, responder includes SUPPORTED_AUTH_METHODS in IKE_SA_INIT response (and potentially also in IKE_INTERMEDIATE response), while initiator includes the notification in IKE_AUTH request.

-Sender include a hybrid authentication announcement in SUPPORTED_AUTH_METHODS, which contains 0 or N composite signature AlgorithmIdentifiers sender accepts, each AlgorithmIdentifier identifies a combination of algorithms:
+Sender includes a hybrid authentication announcement in SUPPORTED_AUTH_METHODS, which contains 0 or N composite signature AlgorithmIdentifiers sender accepts, each AlgorithmIdentifier identifies a combination of algorithms:

 * a traditional PKI algorithm with corresponding hash algorithm (e.g. id-RSASA-PSS with id-sha256)
 * a PQC algorithm (e.g. id-ML-DSA-44)